awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 ## Shared Cache Considerations

-If you have two or more Hierarchical Keyrings with:
+If a user has two or more Hierarchical Keyrings with:

 - Same Partition ID
 - Same Logical Key Store Name of the Key Store for the Hierarchical Keyring
 - Same Branch Key ID

-  then they WILL share the cache entries in the Shared Cache.
+then they WILL share the cache entries in the `Shared` Cache.

+Any keyring that has access to the `Shared` cache MAY be able to use materials that it MAY or MAY NOT have direct access to.

-  Please make sure that you set all of Partition ID, Logical Key Store Name and Branch Key ID to be the same for two Hierarchical Keyrings only if you want them to share cache entries.
+Users MUST make sure that all of Partition ID, Logical Key Store Name of the Key Store for the Hierarchical Keyring and Branch Key ID are set to be the same for two Hierarchical Keyrings if and only they want the keyrings to share cache entries.

 Therefore, there are two important parameters that users need to carefully set while providing the shared cache: